College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

 Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual ran the numbers to learn how diverse the typical college campus really is, including race, gender, the ages of the students, and where they're from.
-Keep reading the St. Joe's diversity report to see how they stack up against the average.
+College Factual ran the numbers to discover how diverse the typical college campus really is, considering race, gender, the ages of the students, and where they’re from.

 St. Joe’s Student Population